iann0036/tf-cfn-provider/docs/providers/skytap/Vm.md

 `Hostname` - (Required, Force New) Limited to 32 characters.
 Valid characters are lowercase letters, numbers, and hyphens.
 Cannot begin or end with hyphens.
 Cannot be `gw`. * `PublishedService` - (Optional, Force New) Generally, a published service represents a binding of a port on a network interface to an IP and port that is routable and accessible from the public Internet.
 This mechanism is used to selectively expose ports on the guest to the public Internet.

 `PublishedService` - (Optional, Force New) Generally, a published service represents a binding of a port on a network interface to an IP and port that is routable and accessible from the public Internet.
 This mechanism is used to selectively expose ports on the guest to the public Internet.

+`Name` - (Required, Force New) A unique name for the published service. * `InternalPort` - (Required, Force New) The port that is exposed on the interface.
+Typically this will be dictated by standard usage (e.g., port 80 for http traffic, port 22 for SSH).

 `InternalPort` - (Required, Force New) The port that is exposed on the interface.
 Typically this will be dictated by standard usage (e.g., port 80 for http traffic, port 22 for SSH).